Reuged/The-Final-Story-of-Red-Cloud/README.md

 # The-Final-Story-of-Red-Cloud
-this the is mod repository

-this mod is made by Reuged (yeah it's me, i'm a baddass programmer that's make everything alone XD)
+this mod is made under properly Tim Hjersted's permission this mod is made by Reuged and Tim Hjersted (yeah it's me, i'm a baddass spriter & programmer that'll make everything alone except the history XD)